Wednesday update: Jefferson County confirms no additional COVID-19 cases

-WATERTOWN — Jefferson County confirmed no new COVID-19 case Tuesday, keeping the county’s total number of confirmed cases at 62.
+WATERTOWN — Jefferson County confirmed no additional COVID-19 cases Wednesday, leaving the county’s total number of confirmed cases at 66.

-The county’s total number of recoveries from the disease caused by the novel coronavirus is 56.
+Additionally, the county’s total number of recoveries from the disease caused by the novel coronavirus remains at 63.

-There are five people in mandatory isolation and one person hospitalized with the disease.
+There are three people in mandatory isolation and no people are hospitalized with the disease, leaving three known active cases of the disease left in the county.

 (0) comments